| |

 Instructions

-• Grease two 8-inch round cake pans.
+• Preheat the oven to 450°F and lightly spray two 8-inch round cake pans with cooking spray.
 Line each pan with parchment paper (cut to fit).

-• In a large bowl, combine the flour, 3 tablespoons of sugar, baking powder, and salt.
+• In a large bowl, combine the flour, 3 tablespoons of granulated sugar, baking powder, and salt.
 Whisk to combine the dry ingredients.

 • Cut the butter into the dry ingredients until the mixture resembles fine crumbs.